When Should I Report Fraud to the Federal Trade Commission Office of Inspector General?

 - Evidence of significant waste, abuse or mismanagement within the FTC.

-How Can I Contact the OIG to File a Complaint?
+How Can I Contact the OIG to File a Report?

-You may contact the OIG to file a complaint in the following ways:
+You may contact the OIG to file a report in the following ways:

 OIG Hotline: (202) 326-2800